Logo

 • External auditors or consultants (when specialized expertise is needed)

-According to a recent survey by the SANS Institute, 76% of organizations that included cross-functional teams in their cloud security audits reported higher-quality findings and more effective remediation efforts.
+>According to a SANS Institute survey, 76% of organizations with cross-functional audit teams reported higher-quality findings and more effective remediation.

-IAM is the foundation of cloud security, controlling who can access your cloud resources and what actions they can perform.
+IAM controls who can access cloud resources and what actions they can perform.
 Your audit should evaluate:

 User Access Controls: